Bcube-Bonamy/Fetch-Project-Weather-App/README.md

 # Fetch Project Weather App

-This contains a deactivated api key.
+This is broken bcuz i removed the api key lmaoo

 Here is the link to the site https://bcube-bonamy.github.io/Fetch-Project-Weather-App